dekuNukem/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_subcommands_notes.md

 Replies with `x8000` `x03`

-Can be used to get Controller state only (w/o 6-Axis sensor data), like any subcommand that does nothing
+Does nothing actually, but can be used to get Controller state only (w/o 6-Axis sensor data), like any subcommand that does nothing.

 ### Subcommand 0x01: Bluetooth manual pairing